Chainsawkitten/Deathcap/CONTRIBUTING.md

 Clang-format for windows can be grabbed from here: http://releases.llvm.org/

-The options we use can be found here: http://releases.llvm.org/3.9.0/tools/clang/docs/ClangFormatStyleOptions.html
+The options we use are specified in src/.clang-format.
+Explanations of the options can be found here: http://releases.llvm.org/3.9.0/tools/clang/docs/ClangFormatStyleOptions.html

 ### Example